WWPOL/Earth-Invader/README.md

 - [X] Air should be like a blast wave and pushes targets back.
 - [X] Rock penetrates.
 - [X] Tinker with sounds to make better ones.
 To do so, go [here](http://www.superflashbros.net/as3sfxr/), get a sound you want, hit CTRL+C, and paste that over whatever sound you want to replace in sounds.
-- [X] Powerups.
+- [X] Fire should burn for a few seconds.
-- [ ] Fire should burn for a few seconds.
+- [X] Water does splash damage, slows targets.
-- [ ] Water does splash damage, slows targets.
+- [ ] Powerup text needs to be fixed.

 Earth Invader
 =====